ramm777/transformers_xray_report/README.md

 This is an ongoing project.

-- Train (fine-tuning) Llama 3.2-Vision model on X-ray data and reports `task2_llama_train.ipynb`
+- Train (fine-tuning) Llama 3.2-Vision model on X-ray data and reports:
+`task2_llama_train.ipynb`
-- Performance evaluation of the Llama 3.2-Vision model - task2_llama_eval.ipynb
+- Performance evaluation of the Llama 3.2-Vision model:
+`task2_llama_eval.ipynb`
-- Train (fine-tuning) Qwen2-VL - task2_qwen_train.ipynb
+- Train (fine-tuning) Qwen2-VL model on X-ray data and reports:
+`task2_qwen_train.ipynb`
-- Performance evaluation of the Qwen2-VL model - task2_qwen_eval.ipynb
+- Performance evaluation of the Qwen2-VL model:
+`task2_qwen_eval.ipynb`